Lahti-University-of-Technology/full-stack-course/material/ethics.md

 These are non-negotiable and violations may result in a 0 for the project.

 - Production deploy must build from the `main` branch of the project repository.
-- Clear commit history tied to your work.
-No bulk dumps.
+- Commit history must remain intact and acceptable.
 - Contributions to `main` must have a readable history.
 Do not rewrite history to hide authorship or timing.
 - Public URL for the running app when required.
 - Steps from concept to production are explainable with evidence.